-- 2.5 When working with an institution or organisation in a collaborative arrangement, PAUs should ensure that the collaborative organisation understands and follows the University's requirements for the conduct of assessment where relevant.
-Arrangements for Boards of Examiners should be set out in the Memoranda of Agreement covering programmes. - 2.6 On degree apprenticeship programmes the Employer may have input in the setting of assessments. - 2.7 PAUs should refer to the Code of Practice on Academic Integrity and publish guidelines on the conduct of assessment (for example on plagiarism or late submission of work) for modules and should make this information available to internal and External Examiners and Registered Students.
+- 2.6 On degree apprenticeship programmes the Employer may have input in the setting of assessments. - 2.7 PAUs should refer to the Code of Practice on Academic Integrity and publish guidelines on the conduct of assessment (for example on plagiarism or late submission of work) for modules and should make this information available to internal and External Examiners and Registered Students.
 Any amendments to programme and module assessments should also be made available to all internal and External Examiners and Registered Students.
 Where Registered Students are required to pass specific assessments within a module ('internal hurdles'), module descriptions must specify whether the assessment has to be passed to achieve overall modular credit. - 2.8 A Registered Student who does not attend teaching and assessment, as required by the PAU, will be investigated in accordance with the Code of Practice on Student Attendance and Reasonable Diligence.
 Where there is unexplained absence from all assessments that contribute to the module mark the Registered Student will be awarded a mark of 0 for the module and will not achieve credit.
 Where the unexplained absence is for an assessment that contributes less than 100% to the module mark, the mark of 0 for the assessment will be combined with the marks for the other assessments as for all other Registered Students.
 This may result in the Registered Student not achieving the pass mark for the module and failing the module. - 2.9 All assessments (formative and summative) should be timetabled and sequenced across the academic year to ensure that feedback on an assessment can be used to feed-forward to a similar type of exercise. - 2.10 There should be a similar load of summative assessment in modules of the same credit value, comprising examinations and coursework.
 Where examinations to be taken under controlled conditions are deemed necessary, they should not normally contribute more than 50% to the overall module mark.
 There may be exceptions to this if there are PSRB requirements or specific pedagogic reasons, but in these cases, it is not expected that exams will contribute more than 80% to the overall module mark.
-There should also be opportunities for formative assessment and feedback in all modules.
+An inclusive, online, alternative assessment should also be developed in case of disruption at short notice.
+There should also be opportunities for formative assessment and feedback in all modules. - 2.11 All Registered Students should be supported to become assessment literate and informed about the types of assessment they will undertake, the feedback they will receive and how to use feedback effectively in subsequent assessments.